tbrowder/Font-Utils/README.md

 Data
 ----

-Included with the module is a hash with the hexadecimal code points for the following named sets of Unicode glyphs:
+Included with the module is a hash (`%uni`) with the hexadecimal code points for the following named sets of Unicode glyphs:

 <table class="pod-table">
 <thead><tr>